awsdocs/aws-opsworks-user-guide/doc_source/workingstacks-creating.md

 + A custom AMI based on one of the supported operating systems\.

   If you select **Use custom AMI**, the operating system is determined by a custom AMI that you specify when you create instances\.
 For more information, see [Using Custom AMIs](workinginstances-custom-ami.md)\.
-For more information on the available operating systems, see [AWS OpsWorks Stacks Operating Systems](workinginstances-os.md)\.
+For more information on the available operating systems, see [AWS OpsWorks Stacks operating systems](workinginstances-os.md)\.
 You can override the default operating system when you create an instance\.
 However, you cannot override a Linux operating system to specify Windows, or Windows to specify a Linux operating system\.

 **Default SSH key**